MohamedMokhtar18/ArtOfMultiprocessor/README.md

 implementation of a single-enqueuer/single-dequeuer FIFO queue, although it is no longer easy to explain why.
 It may not even be clear what it means for a queue to be FIFO when enqueues and dequeues are concurrent.

+## Chapter Three
+### The Space of Registers
+At the hardware level, threads communicate by reading and writing shared memory.
+A read–write register (or just a register), is an object that encapsulates a value that can be observed by a read() method and modified by a write() method (in real systems these method calls are often called load and store).[Register interface](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterTwo/LockBasedQueue.java) illustrates the Register<T> interface implemented by all registers.
+The type T of the value is typically either Boolean, Integer, or a reference to an object.
+A register that implements the Register<Boolean> interface is called a Boolean register (we sometimes use 1 and 0 as synonyms for true and false).
+A register that implements Register<Integer> for a range of M integer values is called an M-valued register.
+We do not explicitly discuss any other kind of register, except to note that any algorithm that implements integer registers can be adapted to implement registers that hold references to other objects, simply by treating those references as integers.